AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </label>
 {% endhighlight %}

-And this will work perfectly. **BUT** why would we want to write this for every single input if we are using something as shiny as **Angular2**?
+And this will work perfectly, but why would we want to write this for every single input if we are using something as shiny as **Angular2**?
 Why don't we use **Content Projection** to solve this?
-Well, you could argue that, at this stage, it is not a lot of **HTML** to write extra and you would be perfectly right, so lets also add some *Bootstrap** goodness to style our input and highlight error situations!
+Well, you could argue that, at this stage, it is not a lot of **HTML** to write and you would be perfectly right, so lets also add some **Bootstrap** goodness to style our input and highlight error situations!

-For this we need another component:
+We will create a decorator component to add our label and styles:
 {% highlight javascript %}
 @Component({
   selector: 'extended-input',